-The Beef Farmers of Ontario are fully committed to research and its importance in driving competitiveness and innovation in the Ontario beef industry.
+The Beef Farmers of Ontario is fully committed to research and its importance in driving competitiveness and innovation in the Ontario beef sector.
 The overall goal of the BFO Research Program is to increase the development, adaptation, assessment, and easy adoption of on-farm technologies that help beef farmers respond to changing demands.
 Benefiting both farmer and consumer, research is crucial in the development of methods and technologies that can identify better and more efficient methods of producing high quality beef and beef cattle.

 BFO also works closely with the following organizations to achieve success in its research priorities: